I’m Vivian.

 When the website migrated to ExpressionEngine (EE) from individual .ASP files around 2014, we realized the CMS’ limitations after using it for 8 months.
 We stayed with EE due to the purchased license before my tenure here.
 The main issues were:

-Needing to pay for an expensive paywall plugin for longform feature stories.
+1. Paying for an expensive paywall plugin for longform feature stories.

 Learning from the Competition